Lesson 1.19: Debugging with GDB

 Getting started

-You will need GDB in order to complete this lesson.
+On Linux, you will need GDB in order to complete this lesson.
 If you do not already have GDB installed, then do so.
 Steps to install GDB are outlined in this GDB Tutorial.

-Once you have a compiled K definition and a program you wish to debug, you
+Once you have a compiled K definition and a program you wish to debug, you can

-can start the debugger by passing the --debugger
+start the debugger by passing the --debugger

 flag to krun